 It’s got me thinking about how amazing it would be if this creative spark were brought into our adult lives.
 Do we all have an inner artist longing to get out?
 I’ve been diving into the research and learning that reclaiming our creativity could actually be a big factor in discovering our passion, finding out what makes us feel most alive, and even being better at our work.

-Read on for nine ways you can be more creative every day, and prepare to be majorly re-inspired.
+Read on for thirteen ways you can be more creative every day.
+And prepare to be majorly re-inspired.

 1. Draw, paint, doodle, watercolor